 We offer the highest quality in science-based microbiological and chemistry testing.
-Our state-of-the-art equipment, combined with the experience and knowledge of our team, makes EAGLE the best choice for all your testing needs.
+The experience and knowledge of our team combined with state-of-the-art equipment makes EAGLE the best choice for all your testing and consulting needs.

 Please contact Client Care or complete and submit the pricing request form for the most up-to-date information on our testing and consulting services and for assistance with submitting a sample via EagleTrax.
 We look forward to serving you.